mclub/car-beacon-sdk-ios/README.md

 The iOS SDK for CarBeacon
 ==================

-The iOS SDK provides APIs for iOS developers to read OBD info from your car with our CarOBD hardware.
+This SDK provides APIs for iOS developers to read OBD info from your car with out CarOBD hardware.

 With the SDK you can: